 - ▶ A three-day minimum, medically necessary, in-patient hospitalization is required as an admitted patient and not on observation status.
 This is the most important triggering event for Medicare Part A rehabilitation benefits eligibility.
 Days are counted from midnight forward, must be consecutive, and the day of discharge does not count.
 For example, if an aging adult is admitted to the hospital at 11:50 p.m.
-(2350), these 10 minutes count as one required day; - ▶ Admission to the SNF is within 30 days of hospital discharge (though there are a few exceptions to this rule); - ▶ The aging adult must require skilled nursing care or skilled rehabilitation services, or both, on a daily basis.
+(2350), these 10 minutes count as one required day (However, check to see if a Covid-19 waiver of this requirement might apply, as CMS has issued a Covid-19 waiver of this requirement in certain situations.
+See "COVID-19 Emergency Declaration Blanket Waivers for Health Care Providers," www.cms.gov/files/document/covid-19-emergency-declaration-waivers.pdf, at page 16.); - ▶ Admission to the SNF is within 30 days of hospital discharge (though there are a few exceptions to this rule); - ▶ The aging adult must require skilled nursing care or skilled rehabilitation services, or both, on a daily basis.
 The "daily" skilled rehabilitation services or therapy requirement is met if skilled services are provided for five days per week; - ▶ The skilled services are for treatment of a condition that was treated in the hospital or that arose while in the SNF for treatment of a condition for which the aging adult was hospitalized in the qualifying stay; - ► The SNF must be a Medicare-certified facility, and the "bed" must be deemed a Medicare-certified bed; and - ▶ A physician must certify the need for skilled rehabilitation services.